kmlv/MoneyPolitics/README.md

 Every change should be first implemented here:
 ### Working space: branch `working_space`

-If you want to test something that may cause some troubles, it should be done here:
-### Testing space: branch `testing`

-After testing, bring your changes to the main branch
-### Main space: branch `master`

 The main tasks are to program an app following this provisional structure:

 1. Instructions